johandahlberg/piper/README.md

 ### Making Piper generate graph files
 Queue includes functionallity to generate dot files to visualize the jobs graph.
-This is highly useful when debugging new qscripts as it lets you see how the jobs connect to one another, so if you have made some mistake in the chaining of the dependencies it easy to spot. ".dot" files can be opened with e.g. [xdot](https://github.com/jrfonseca/xdot.py).
+This is highly useful when debugging new qscripts as it lets you see how the jobs connect to one another, so if you have made some mistake in the chaining of the dependencies it is easy to spot. ".dot" files can be opened with e.g. [xdot](https://github.com/jrfonseca/xdot.py).

 ### Using the XML binding compiler (xjc):
-To generate the xml read classes I use xjc, which uses a xml schema in xsd format to generate the a number of java classes, which can then be used to interact with the setup and report xml files.
+To generate the xml read classes I use xjc, which uses an xml schema in xsd format to generate a number of java classes, which can then be used to interact with the setup and report xml files.
 These classes are used by the SetupXMLReader and the SetupFileCreator.
-An example of how to generate the classes can be seen below:
+An example of how to generate the classes is seen below:

 	 xjc -d src/main/java/ src/main/resources/PipelineSetupSchema.xsd